OP-EDS: SHARE YOUR STORY

 Questions to think about:

-Email questions to firstname.lastname@example.org or email@example.com.
-Please share your op-eds and letters to the editor with U.S. Pain so that we can celebrate your achievements with you.
-Submit published write-ups by filling out the Publication Submission form.
+Please share your published op-eds and letters to the editor with U.S. Pain so that we can celebrate your achievements with you.
+Email the link or a picture of the publication to email@example.com.